Rust at scale: packages, crates, and modules

 Usually Logger instances fit pretty neatly into data structures in your code representing resources, so it's not that hard to pass them in constructors, and use info!(self.log, ...) everywhere.

-By passing state implicitly, you gain temporary convenience, but make your code less clear, less testable, and more error prone.
-Every type of resource that we used to pass implicitly caused hard to diagnose issues (scoped loggers, Prometheus metrics registries, Rayon thread pools, Tokio runtimes, to name a few) and wasted a lot of engineering time.
+By passing state implicitly, you gain temporary convenience but make your code less clear, less testable, and more error-prone.
+Every type of resource we passed implicitlyscoped loggers, Prometheus metrics registries, Rayon thread pools, Tokio runtimes, to name a few. caused hard-to-diagnose issues and wasted a lot of engineering time.

-Some people in other programming communities also realized that global loggers are evil.
-You might enjoy reading Logging Without a Static Logger, for example.
+People in other programming communities also realized that global loggers are evil.
+You might enjoy reading Logging Without a Static Logger.

 Deduplicate dependencies.

-You do not have to unify the feature sets for the same dependency across separate workspace packages.
+You do not have to unify the feature sets for the same dependency across the workspace packages.
 Cargo compiles each dependency version once, thanks to the feature unification mechanism.

 Put unit tests into separate files.